23 Presentations

 When presentation slides contain generated figures — data visualisations, simulation results, plots from an analysis — Quarto provides code execution in presentation format.
 Covered in Chapter 14, the key points for presentations specifically:

-A Quarto presentation uses the same .qmd format as other Quarto documents, with either revealjs or beamer as the output format:
+A Quarto presentation uses the same .qmd format as other Quarto documents, with revealjs as the default output format:

 ---